EliAndrewC/l7r/setting/l7r.md

 For this plan to succeed, the mercenaries must be the best of the best, as well as extremely trustworthy.
 Akodo Kage, the master tactician who hatched this plan, personally traveled throughout Akodo lands, finding the best mercenaries from each domain.
 He made arrangements to hire them for a multi-year assignment from the merchant houses who employ them, as well as to have their families moved to a place where they will be closely watched as hostages to assure that none of the mercenaries would dare betray their assignment.

 Of course, these "mercenaries" are almost entirely ninja, who typically make up the more dangerous and reliable fighters employed by large merchant houses.
-Kage actually understands just how sketchy such men can be, which is why he approach merchant houses asking for their best mercenaries, rather than approaching county magistrates to ask for their best ashigaru.
+Kage actually understands just how sketchy such men can be, which is why he approaches merchant houses asking for their best mercenaries, rather than approaching county magistrates to ask for their best ashigaru.
 These are exactly the kinds of men he wants to hire for this kind of covert work.

 The man put in charge of these ninja is Matsu Hiroru.
 As the brother of Matsu Tsuko, the Matsu Family daimyo, Hiroru spends most of each year at Kyuden Akodo, along with members of the ruling families of the Kitsu and Ikoma.
-This is where he become the protege of Akodo Kage, who personally chose him to lead this mission.
+This is where he became the protege of Akodo Kage, who personally chose him to lead this mission.

 Hiroru came to Toshi Ranbo about a year before the start of the campaign (roughly two years after the city fell to the Crane), and his men gradually trickled into the city in the following months.
 Hiroru is posing as a merchant named Uhiro, who runs a general store and employs many of his men.
 However, most of the ninja blend in by taking other work in the city as laborers.
 They take mercenary work whenever possible, though they avoid taking jobs which would take them out of the city, such as caravan guarding.